muxtor-tech/atomq/README.md

 - Create and map shared memory using shm_open and mmap.
 - Initialize the queue in the shared memory region.
 - Fork producer and consumer processes.
-- Refer to the example in the full documentation for detailed steps.
+- Refer to the source code of the main example for further information.

 ### License
 Muxtor Atomic Queue is released under the MIT License.
 See LICENSE for details.